 How MaaS Can Redefine Parking

-Some sceptics sound the death knell for parking, claiming that the adoption of MaaS would mean that cars would drop passengers and then autonomously leave for the next ride, making parking nearly redundant.
+Some skeptics sound the death knell for parking, claiming that the adoption of MaaS would mean that cars would drop passengers and then autonomously leave for the next ride, making parking nearly redundant.
 MaaS holds the potential to revolutionize vehicle parking but not by doing away with it.
 Instead of traditional parking, smarter parking solutions will be needed to guide autonomous vehicles, providing them real-time and simplified bird’s eye view of spaces.
 Rather than handing out violation fines, enforcement officials would have more time to spend on other departments since autonomous vehicles won’t violate laws.
 This would mean less traffic, less congestion, and smarter parking.

 It is worthwhile to note here that parking space occupies as much as 15-25% of public land in over-crowded and sprawling metropolitan areas.
 If such spaces do become redundant, it can stimulate the birth of new business models related to parking spaces.
 For instance, a recent $15 billion project in Boston freed up 300 acres of land and a new urban park was created in this space.
-It now hosts public art exhibits, event venues, organic horticulture, water displays etc., thus revitalizing downtown Boston.
+It now hosts public art exhibits, event venues, organic horticulture, water displays, etc., thus revitalizing downtown Boston.
 As mobility as a service becomes a reality, reuse of current parking spaces could spell good news for the economic health of cities.

 Parking is here to stay

 Autonomous cars are forcing automobile companies to rethink the design and engineering for cars of the future – vehicles that will be more mobile living rooms than driving machines.
 According to the World Economic Forum, over 48% of parking spaces will see their function change as autonomous vehicles see greater adoption.
-But to know how this function will change requires an understanding of how the space was being used —pickups, short-term parking, long-term parking, drop-offs etc.—data that only a smart parking solution can accurately offer.
+But to know how this function will change requires an understanding of how space was being used —pickups, short-term parking, long-term parking, drop-offs, etc.—data that only a smart parking solution can accurately offer.
 For example, some operators are beginning to reimagine parking spaces as more of transit hubs that serve as locations for pickups and drop-offs as well as parking.

 While emerging technologies will have an effect of how we park today, they will only create the need for smart parking solutions which will have to be adopted by parking lot operators and municipalities to ease congestion, optimize city resources and ease mobility.
 Only the power of delivering real-time information can make urban areas livable, a feat that can be most faithfully achieved by smart parking solutions.